xxyzzzq/quex/doc/source-old/advanced/token-class.rst

 .. describe:: $CONVERTER_STRING

-   Is replaced by the exact name of the function that converts a string in the buffer's codec into the default codec for 'char' (e.g. UTF8).
+   Is replaced by the exact name of the function that converts a string in the buffer's encoding into the default encoding for 'char' (e.g. UTF8).
    In C, this is the name of the function that converts memory chunks.
 In Cpp the same name is shared by the converter for memory chunks and the std::string based converter.